Information on One-Year Education Visas

 Thai Language Course Chronology: May 2019 – May 2020

 On commencement of the Thai language program there were five students, yet by September the number reduced to two.
-In February 2019, the other lady I studied with opted to return home to South Korea so I received personal tuition.
-Further, my teacher was likable and easy going, meaning studying didn’t feel unnecessarily pressured.
+In February 2019, the other lady I studied with opted to return to South Korea so I received personal tuition.
+My teacher was likable and easy going, meaning studying didn’t feel unnecessarily pressured.
 From March until the end of the course the classes took the form of Zoom calls due to Covid-19.
 Certainly this was strange, though due to the patience and flexibility of my teacher there was minimal disruption to my learning.
 Additionally, my teacher kindly offered to continue Zoom tuition for a month after my visa expired.
 Below are some of the activities that we engaged in alongside classroom learning.

 One Craft, One Gold Exhibition